A Simple Tropical Face Serum for More Radiant Skin

 4. Michels, A.J.
 (2012).
 Vitamin E and skin health.
 Linus Pauling Institute, Oregon State University. https://lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-E

-For all of the lipid oils used in Tropical Passion Facial Serum, and a wider selection of lovely oils and butters for skin, lip, and hair care, check out my favorites for DIY Skin Care on Amazon.
+For all of the lipid oils used in Tropical Passion Face Serum, and a wider selection of lovely oils and butters for skin, lip, and hair care, check out my favorites for DIY Skin Care on Amazon.

 Specific Lipid Carrier Oils